justka/recruitment-task/README.md

 ## General info

 Application to create menu with submenus.
+It includes form created using React Final Form library.
+User can add/edit/delete elements.
+Form has fields validation.

 ## Technologies

-Project is created using:
+Project was created by using:

 - React,
-- Next.js
+- Next.js,
 - TypeScript.

-## What's done

-- Form to adding menu items including submenu,
-- Editing existing items,
-- Deleting item from menu,
-- Form validation,

-## Future plans

-- Display books list,
-- Form to edit/delete book,
-- External API integration,
+## How it could be optimized

+- Use global state management e.g. Context,
 - Write tests.